knpuniversity/symfony-best-practices/knpu/annotations.rst

 Annotation Routing
 ------------------

-We'll start by building a page that lists all blog post. *Normally* we'd create a new route in a YAML file.
+We'll start by building a page that lists all blog posts. *Normally* we'd create a new route in a YAML file.
 Instead open up ``app/config/routing.yml`` and add a little import entry: